AkashMobi/TestCocoaPod/README.md

 ## License

-TestCocoaPod is available under the MIT license.
-See the LICENSE file for more info.
+MobiKwik iOS SDK is a licensed product of One Mobikwik Systems Pvt Ltd, India.
+See the [LICENSE](/LICENSE) file for more info.